 Tamper and heartbeat

-ACCESS200 readers support a tamper detection.
-By default, this sensor is not activated.
+ACCESS200 readers support a tamper alarm.
+By default, the tamper sensor is not activated.
 If required, the reader can be configured to enable the sensor and send a Wiegand message every time the sensor is triggered.
 It's also possible for the reader to send periodic heartbeat messages, i.e. static messages to indicate that the reader is still alive.

 If you want to implement tamper detection and/or heartbeat messages, please order a custom configuration.